 Every educator needs to gain international and intercultural perspective in order to better serve their students.
 The international education internships through Global Experiences are less in-classroom, and more focused on international education as a whole.
-Placements are typically with learning institutions or centers that facilitate cross-cultural learning and development.
+Our internships are typically with learning institutions or centers that facilitate cross-cultural learning and development.
 Look through our list to see a sampling of what kinds of education internships we offer.

 This US governmental agency's London office seeks bright, motivated students for an internship focused on promoting education in the US to UK citizens.
 Interns are fully integrated into the work of the organization and are exposed to the day-to-day activities of one of the oldest and most prestigious bi-national organizations in the world.
 Though some administrative work is required, participants work closely with staff on a wide range of professional activities, from assisting prospective students with questions about US study to helping plan the annual USA College Day fair.
 For many students, this type of work is an exciting way to help other students interested in studying abroad and to compliment coursework, by experiencing first-hand differences in culture and educational systems between the US and UK.

 Ideal Candidate: Some work experience in a university study abroad office is ideal but not necessary.
-In events, good written and oral communication skills; Ability to learn quickly; Initiative; MS Office Intercultural sensitivity.
-Prefer Junior and up.
-Interest in NGO marketing, and public relations and knowledge of American education system very much preferred.
+Good written and oral communication skills; Ability to learn quickly; Initiative; MS Office; Intercultural sensitivity.
+Junior standing and up with an interest in NGO marketing, and public relations and knowledge of American education system very much preferred.

 A Creative Writing and Mentoring Center for Young People in London